 There's debate and different perspectives around how wings show up (or don’t show up).
 Most Enneagram teachers agree that while we have access to both of our wings, people primarily have one dominant wing.

 As a recent study from the American Journal of Psychiatrics notes, "Individuals are generally more influenced by one wing than the other, although traits from both wings may emerge in response to different environments."

 There’s some gray area when it comes to wings because everyone’s journey is so different.
 Someone may be heavily influenced by one of their wings so much that they look like their wing and not their core type.
 Or, you may find someone with equal balance of their wings.
 There may also be someone who doesn’t resonate with their wings at all, and that’s OK.
-(If the latter is your case, you may find more benefit from knowing your tritype instead).
 There’s no one size fits all answer for how wings show up—the best thing you can do is take note of how your wing impacts you.

 Can my wings change?